 Magisk isn’t a tool that Android would worry about; it solved both problems: people get to have root access, and the devices are not any less secure.
 The chance to turn the root access off (you have no choice but to turn it off) to go and use Android Pay means there is no more substantial risk than using an unrooted device because it is, practically, unrooted, when you have switched off the root access.
 Then when you’re doing your shopping, all you need to do is turn it back on again—something that’ll only take a few seconds and is not a huge deal at all.

-How to Install Magisk Root Tool on Android 7.1.2 Nougat
+How to Root Android 7.1.2 Nougat with Magisk

 Download the Magisk installer from the Downloads section of the XDA-Developers thread.